War memorial project

-Launched on 30th March 2015 with the unveiling of a plaque at the Law Society’s offices in Edinburgh, the project seeks to create a lasting record of those who died during the conflict.
+Launched on 30 March 2015 with the unveiling of a plaque at our offices in Edinburgh, the project seeks to create a lasting record of those who died during the conflict.
 They have many memorials: in their schools, universities, and hometowns.
 But until now, there has been no recognition of them as lawyers, except where their local offices, faculties, associations or the Writers to the Signet had installed commemoration plaques.

 The plaque will act as a focal point for work to produce as comprehensive a set of records as possible.
 This will be brought together to form a lasting archive both in physical and digital form to preserve the memory of those who fell for future generations.